Štěpán Trochta: Cardinalate

-Pope Paul VI named Trochta as a cardinal in pectore on 28 April 1969 and the appointment was made public in on 5 March 1973; he was elevated as the Cardinal Priest of San Giovanni Bosco in Via Tuscolana with the titular church being raised pro hac vice.
+Pope Paul VI named Trochta as a cardinal in pectore on 28 April 1969 and the appointment was made public in on 5 March 1973; he was elevated as the Cardinal-Priest of San Giovanni Bosco in Via Tuscolana with the titular church being raised pro hac vice.
 Agostino Casaroli delivered the news of his appointment to him on 5 March and Trochta was noted to have been surprised but received the news with considerable calm.
 On 6 April he arrived in Rome at the Leonardo da Vinci Airport where Casaroli and Cardinal Sebastiano Baggio greeted him.
 He received the red hat and title on 12 April 1973.
 Trochta made his formal installation in his new church on 15 April after having celebrated a 13 April Mass for the staff at L'Osservatore Romano.
 He met with Paul VI once again in a 14 April private audience and returned home to his diocese on 16 April.
 He attended the two synods with the first being from 11-28 October and the other from 30 September to 6 November 1971.

 Death and funeral

 Trochta died on 6 April 1974 in Litoměřice.
 He suffered a severe stroke on the morning of 6 April and was rushed to hospital where he died after having never regained consciousness.
 Trochta had undergone an operation in March 1974 but a week later on 5 April a communist official named Dlabal came to see him in the morning for a quasi-interrogation.
 The drunken officer was threatening and insulting to the wearied cardinal throughout the six-hour interview (11:30am to 5:30pm).
 He had a restless night and the next morning a nurse found him in severe pain from a cerebral hemorrhage.

-There were 3000 people present for his 16 April funeral including the then-Archbishop Luigi Poggi and Cardinal Franz König; the two Polish cardinals Stefan Wyszyński and Karol Józef Wojtyła - the future Pope John Paul II - were also in attendance.
-The German cardinal Alfred Bengsch also attended.
+There were 3,000 people present for his 16 April funeral including the Vatican's apostolic nuncio to Eastern Europeo, Archbishop Luigi Poggi; Cardinal Franz König of Austria; the German cardinal Alfred Bengsch, Archbishop of Berlin; and the two Polish cardinals, Stefan Wyszyński and Karol Józef Wojtyła - the future Pope John Paul II.